OPINION: Keeping hold of Adebayo during the transfer window would be the best piece of business for Luton Town

 Pace, power, height, control and most importantly knowing where the goal is, it can't be long before he does make it to the top flight, as after all, he is magic, you know.

-The ambitious Jones will hope that he achieves that status with the Hatters otherwise there promises to be plenty more nervous waits ahead for Town's supporters until they hear the sound of the window slamming shut and Adebayo still very much at Kenilworth Road.
+The ambitious Jones will hope that he achieves that status with the Hatters otherwise there promises to be plenty more nervous waits ahead for Town's supporters until they hear the sound of the window closing and Adebayo still very much at Kenilworth Road.